franzhill/moxter/docs/site/user_guide/engine/reference.md

 Defines the Moxture Root Folder (relative to your test resources folder).
 For example; If your YAMLs are located at `src/test/resources/myPetProject/moxtures`, then specify the the base path as `myPetProject/moxtures`.
 Use this method only if you did not instantiate the builder with `.forTestClass(getClass())`.
-See chapter [The Moxture File](../moxture/moxture_file.md) for more information on the Moxture Root Folder
+See chapter [The Moxture File](../moxture/moxture_file.md) for more information on the Moxture Root Folder.

 ## .withCsrf()